onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 ### T8.11 Shopping in the High Street

 - 1
-  - A Id like some batteries, please.
+  - A I'd like some batteries, please.
   - B What sort do you want?
   - A AA, please.
   - B Would you like a packet of four or six?